Egress Gateway Best Practices

 matchLabels:

-app: nginx # Specify Pods with app=nginx label
+app: nginx # Pods with app=nginx label

 io.kubernetes.pod.namespace: default # Specify namespace